iPad 6 Wi-Fi Left Antenna Replacement

 Step 42

-- Notice those two big strips of tape hugging the right antenna cable, sneakily covering the tape on the left antenna cable.
+- You’ll notice two big pieces of tape wrapped around the right antenna cable.
+Don’t worry, it’s covering the tape on the left antenna cable too, but we're going to fix that.

 Step 43

-- Slide that trusty spudger under the left antenna cable, the one that's farthest from the iPad's edge.
-Give it a gentle lift to pop that antenna cable connector right off!
+- Gently slide a spudger under the left antenna cable, specifically the connector that's farthest from the iPad’s edge.
+Give it a little lift to safely disconnect the antenna cable connector.

 Tools Used